 2) KNOW THE DIFFERENCE IN CHANGING TO STANDARD DOCUMENTATION FOR CLEARED AND UNCLEARED SWAPS

 A client who has executed OTC swaps with a bank for many years may find uncleared swap docs changing due to changes in the Standard Initial Margin Method and Standard Collateral Support Annex.

 Another issue concerning collateral & uncleared swaps is collateral conversion.
 Collateral conversion (or repo desk) will determine the most cost-effective collateral to post.
-In other words, a client wants to post the cheapest collateral in their book: The collateral trading at the lowest price relative to its credit rating, liquidity, and corporate reputation.
+In other words, a client wants to post the cheapest collateral in their book – the collateral trading at the lowest price relative to its credit rating, liquidity, and corporate reputation.

 To offset the equalization of documentation, the lesser quality client will get a lower credit line and a shorter maximum tenor.

-- We’ll speak more on the topic of converting to Standard Collateral Support Annexes (SCSA) when the rules are finalized.
+We’ll speak more on the topic of converting to Standard Collateral Support Annexes (SCSA) when a document is finalized.